How to Make Kayi Holige (Sweet Coconut Flatbread)

 - Pour jaggery into a deep-bottomed pan.
 Add 2 tablespoons of water.
-Mix them.
+Mix.
 Heat the stove.
 In the beginning, the jaggery will melt.
 Stir it often for uniform cooking.
 Keep the heat medium-low.

 - After some time, the jaggery syrup will start boiling.
 Add coconut.
 Stir together till the mix becomes a bit gummy and starts sticking to the bottom.
 Add powdered cardamom.
 Mix well.
 Turn off the fire.
 Keep it aside.

-- Once a bit cool, take a teaspoon jaggery-coconut mix, and try to make a ball out of them.
-If you can make it, it is the right consistency you want for making holige.
+- Once it's a bit cool, take 1 teaspoon of jaggery-coconut mix, and try to make a ball out of it.
+If you can, then it is the right consistency you want for making holige.

-- If you can't do it, and it sticks on your palm, heat the mix a little, and get the right consistency.
+- If you can't do it, and it sticks to your palm, heat the mix a little more to get the right consistency.
 Set aside for cooling.

 - This is the stuffing for the sweet coconut flatbread.
-Once cold, make small lemon-sized balls out of them.
+Once it's cold, make small lemon-sized balls out of it.

 - Take a plastic sheet, and put some oil on it.
 Pinch out a small lemon-sized ball of dough.
 Shape it like a patty.
-Place an equal size jaggery-coconut ball that you have already made in the center.
+Place an equally sized jaggery-coconut ball in the center.

 - Place a transparent plastic sheet on it.
-Now, roll the patty using rolling pin, to make a thin, round flatbread.
+Now, roll the patty (using a rolling pin) to make a thin, round flatbread.

 - Heat a griddle or pan.
 Apply some ghee or oil on it.
-Ghee gives very nice smell to this holige.
+Ghee adds a very nice smell to this holige.

 - Place the flatbread on it.
 Cook both sides till crispy and golden brown.
 Remove, and place on a plate.

-- Repeat the same for making the whole bunch of kayi holige.
+- Repeat the same process for making the whole bunch of kayi holige.

-Sweet coconut flatbread or yummy kayi holige is ready to eat.
-Serve 1-2 of them in a plate, pouring a teaspoon of ghee on it.
+Your sweet coconut flatbread or yummy kayi holige is ready to eat.
+Serve 1–2 of them on a plate, pouring a teaspoon of ghee on it.
 They are very delicious sweets.
 Enjoy!

 |Serving size: 1|